cfpb/design-manual/data-visualization/data-visualization.md

 published: true
 ---

-### Whether you are using Excel, Tableau, D3.js, or any other program, follow
+Whether you are using Excel, Tableau, D3.js, or any other program, follow these guidelines to make the most effective and consistent data visualization for the CFPB.
-these guidelines to make the most effective and consistent data visualization for the CFPB.
+{: class="lead-in"}

 Data visualization can be an excellent way to increase understanding and make comparisons of data.
 Each graph should have a point that you want the user to